ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 normalization, which normalizes the model weights instead of layer inputs, could also lead to better generalization performance.
-However, this effect is less direct since weight normalization (WeightNorm) doesnâ€™t explicitly act as a regularizer like weight decay does.
+However, this effect is less direct since weight normalization (WeightNorm) doesn't explicitly act as a regularizer like weight decay does.

 ## Choosing a Regularization Technique [](#choosing-a-regularization-technique)